Chivier/ContextKeeper/Keeper/README.md

-# Context Keeper Plugin for NVIDIA G-Assist
+# Keeper Plugin for NVIDIA G-Assist

 Transform your Windows development workflow with intelligent context management!
-This plugin lets you save and restore your complete development environment through the G-Assist platform.
+This plugin lets you keep and restore your complete development environment through the G-Assist platform.
 Whether you're switching between projects or resuming work sessions, maintaining your perfect development setup has never been easier.

+## 🎯 Important: Magic Commands API

+To avoid conflicts with G-Assist's gaming features (like instant replay), Keeper uses **magic-themed commands**:

+- **`Memorize`** instead of "save" or "keep"
+- **`Recall`** instead of "restore"
+- **`Snapshot`** for quick saves
+- **`Grimoire`** to list saved contexts
+- **`Timeshift`** to switch to recent context
+- **`Vanish`** to save & close all
+- **`Shroud`** to save & minimize all

+Example: Say "Memorize realm as project1" instead of "save workspace as project1"

 ## What Can It Do?
-- **Complete Environment Capture**: Save your entire Windows development context including:
+- **Complete Environment Capture**: Keep your entire Windows development context including:
   - IDE projects and open files (VSCode, Cursor, JetBrains Suite)
   - Terminal sessions with working directories and environment variables
   - Browser tabs with full organization and grouping